MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-proxying.md

 HTTP client builders, by default, will inspect the environment for proxy configurations.
 This makes use of the Azure SDK for Java `Configuration` APIs.
 By default, whenever a client is created, it's configured with a copy of the 'global configuration' retrieved by calling `Configuration.getGlobalConfiguration()`.
 This will read in from the system environment any HTTP proxy configuration.

-When the environment is inspected it will search for the following environment configurations in the order specified:
+When the environment is inspected, it will search for the following environment configurations in the order specified:

 1. `HTTPS_PROXY`
 2. `HTTP_PROXY`